Dan Dungaciu: Political activity

 On 2 June 2025, George Simion announced Dungaciu as the foreign relations consultant of the Alliance for the Unity of Romanians (AUR) party.
 The announcement came at the same time as Silvia Uscov and Andrei Gușă joined AUR.

 Private life

 Dungaciu obtained Moldovan citizenship on 16 July 2010, when he became an advisor for European Integration for president Mihai Ghimpu.
 He married Moldovan journalist Stela Popa in October 2012.
+His wife is a Romanian from the Republic of Moldova.